fasttravel-xyz/factor/README.md

   <h1>factor</h2>
 </div>

-**factor** is a Rust library to build concurrent services using the Actor Model.
+**factor** is a Rust framework to build concurrent services using the Actor Model.

 >*The current version of this repository is 0.0.1-dev0 and is undergoing development for the first release client 0.1.0-rc0, which means that both the public interfaces and internal module structures may change significantly.*